palewire/first-web-scraper/notes/command-line-basics.md

 Both Windows and OSX have built-in tools for accessing the command line.

 On OSX, click on the **Spotlight** icon at the upper-right hand corner of your screen and type **Terminal**.
 You should see a program with the same name appear.
 Click on it to open your command prompt.
-However, to take that one step further, I recommend using a piece of software called iTerm2, which can be downloaded and installed [here](http://www.iterm2.com/#/section/home).
+However, to take that one step further, we recommend using a piece of software called iTerm2, which can be downloaded and installed [here](http://www.iterm2.com/#/section/home).

 On Windows, navigate to the **Start Menu** and find the box called **Run**.
 Click on it.
 In the box that appears, type the letters **cmd**.
 This should open up your command prompt.